Border 2

-Border 2 is an upcoming Indian Hindi-language war drama film directed by Anurag Singh and written by J. P. Dutta.
-It is being produced by Bhushan Kumar, Krishan Kumar, J. P. Dutta and Nidhi Dutta.
-A sequel to J. P. Dutta’s 1997 blockbuster film Border, it stars Sunny Deol, Varun Dhawan, Diljit Dosanjh and Ahan Shetty, along with Sonam Bajwa, Mona Singh and Medha Rana.
+Border 2 is a 2026 Indian Hindi-language epic war film co-written and directed by Anurag Singh.
+A sequel to J. P. Dutta's 1997 film Border, it was produced by Bhushan Kumar, Krishan Kumar, J. P. Dutta, and Nidhi Dutta under the banners of T-Series Films and J. P. Films.

+Set in India–Pakistan war of 1971, the film features the operations of the Indian Armed Forces.
+The film stars Sunny Deol in the leading role, alongside an ensemble cast including Varun Dhawan, Diljit Dosanjh, and Ahan Shetty.
+The movie also features Mona Singh, Sonam Bajwa, Medha Rana, and Anya Singh in pivotal roles.